 See more: TOP 15 best chicken egg incubators

 Some eggs are late hatchers, so there may not be anything to worry about.
 But what if the worst happens?
 What if you have been working with a batch of infertile eggs, to begin with, or your eggs have stopped developing somewhere during the incubation phase.
 How can you know for certain what is wrong?

 It is important to employ the usage of the candling process to keep track of which eggs are fertilizing and which have stopped developing.
 The technique of egg candling is also used in the poultry industry to assess the quality of eggs.

 Not every time you hatch eggs, can you expect a 100% hatch rate.
-It is important to keep track of eggs that are infertile or which those in which the embryo has died.
-Such eggs must be removed and separated from rest of the eggs you are incubating.
+It is important to keep track of eggs that are infertile or those in which the embryo has died.
+Such eggs must be removed and separated from the rest of the eggs you are incubating.
 Otherwise, there is a risk of the eggs going bad and contaminating other eggs inside the incubator.

 Besides determining the fertility of eggs, candling also allows you to monitor the development of the embryo to detect any early warning signs as well as the weight loss rate.

 Egg candlers are safe to use in the candling process, and they give accurate results.
 Egg candlers can either be battery-powered or plug-in devices.
 Some high-tech egg candlers have a rotating stand on which the egg can be placed, and you can observe the egg through an eyepiece for better, detailed inspection.
 Other varieties of egg candlers might be portable and lightweight and look like small flashlights.